Snow White (1987 film): Plot

 Years later, Snow White (Sarah Patterson) grows into a beautiful young maiden.
 When the Evil Queen asks the magic mirror "who is the fairest one of all", she learns that Snow White is still alive.
-The Evil Queen attempts to kill Snow White three times.
-First, she disguises herself as a gypsy woman and laces up Snow White in a tight bodice, only for the dwarves to cut the lace with scissors.
-The second time, she disguises herself as a Japanese geisha selling combs and gives Snow White a comb poisoned with an oriental potion.
-Finding her collapsed on the floor, the dwarves remove the comb from her hair and destroy it.
+The Evil Queen attempts to poison Snow White in three occasions.
+First, she disguises herself as a gypsy woman and laces up Snow White so tightly in a bodice, and she collapses in a deep sleep, only for the dwarves to return and cut the lace with scissors, causing her to awaken.

+The second time, she disguises herself as a Japanese geisha selling combs and shoves a comb poisoned with an oriental potion into Snow White's hair, which again puts her in a deep sleep.
+The dwarves later remove the comb from her hair and destroy it.

 Finally, the Evil Queen disguises herself as an old peddler woman and offers Snow White a poisoned apple.
-Snow White resists at first, but relents when the Evil Queen cuts the apple in half so they may share it.
-Snow White eats the poisoned half of the apple and collapses.
-The dwarves are unable to revive her, and place her inside a glass coffin.
+Snow White resists at first but relents when the Evil Queen cuts the apple in half so they may share it.
+Snow White eats the poisoned red half of the apple and for the third time, she collapses in a deep sleep.
+The dwarves are unable to revive her, but they see she still looks alive, so they place her inside a glass coffin.

-The film returns to the present, where the dwarves allow the Prince to take Snow White to a proper resting place.
-When Snow White is being transported, the coffin accidentally falls off the wagon due to a tree falling down by a snowstorm, causing the piece of poisoned apple to dislodge from Snow White's throat, and she awakens.
+The film returns to the present where the dwarves allow the Prince to take the sleeping Snow White to a proper resting place.
+While Snow White is being transported, the coffin accidentally falls off the wagon due to a tree getting downed in a strong blizzard, causing the coffin the open and the piece of poisoned apple to dislodge from Snow White's throat, until it falls into the Evil Queen's face and Snow White awakens.
 The Prince is enchanted that Snow White magically revived herself and asks her to marry him, and she accepts.

-Invitations to the wedding are sent throughout the land, and the Evil Queen receives one as well, leaving the magic mirror into concluding that the Prince's bride is the fairest in the land.
-Enraged, the Evil Queen smashes her mirror, which causes her to age rapidly.
-She rushes to the church in time to see that the bride is Snow White, and then disintegrates into ashes before heading back to the carriage.
-Snow White and the Prince are married and live happily ever after.
+Invitations to the royal wedding are sent throughout the land, and the Evil Queen receives one as well, leaving the magic mirror into concluding that the Prince's bride is the fairest in the land.
+Enraged at this answer, the Evil Queen smashes her mirror, which causes her to age rapidly.
+She rushes to the church in time to see that the bride is her stepdaughter Snow White; then the aged queen petrifies and blasts into pieces, until she finally disintegrates quickly into ashes, carried and spread by the strong wind, before she could head back to her royal carriage.
+Snow White and the Prince are officially married and live happily ever after.